swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 }
 ```

 It is more efficient to write `Task(executorPreference: MainActor.shared) {}` than it is to `Task { @MainActor in }` because the latter will first launch the task on the inferred context (either enclosing actor, or global concurrent executor), and then hop to the main actor.
-The `on MainActor` spelling allows Swift to immediately enqueue on the actor itself.
+The `executorPreference: MainActor.shared` spelling allows Swift to immediately enqueue on the actor itself.

 ### Static closure isolation